dfornika/clean-covid-qpcr-metadata/README.md

   -h, --help    show this help message and exit
 ```

+### Generate ncov-tools metadata for a sequencing run

 The `generate_ncov_tools_metadata_for_run.py` script takes the output from the `clean_metadata.py` script as input.
 It also requires a path to a directory where fastq files are stored in directories named by illumina run ID, and